panjiesw/webpack-configs/README.md

   .use(shared.style.post());
 ```

-This configurations are best used with `webpack-merge`.
+These configurations are best used with `webpack-merge`.

 ```javascript
 // webpack.config.js